Zack Short Player Props: Tigers vs. Rangers

-Zack Short -- with a slugging percentage of .308 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers versus the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.
+On Wednesday, Zack Short (hitting .154 in his past 10 games) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+He had a hitless performance in his last game (0-for-4) against the Rangers.

 Zack Short Game Info & Props vs. the Rangers